CSCfi/csc-user-guide/docs/apps/seqtk.md

 Seqtk is a fast and lightweight tool for processing sequences in the FASTA or FASTQ format.
 It seamlessly parses both FASTA and FASTQ files which can also be optionally compressed by gzip.

-llumina BaseSpace command line client,`bs`, can be used to retrievie data from the Illumina BaseSpace environment to Puhti.

 ## Available

 *    bs version 1.0.0 is available in Puhti